clmarr/DiaSim/README.metrics.md

 ## Understanding edit distance

 For every etymon in your lexicon, DiaSim calculates an **edit distance** value.
-This consists of a comparison between each forward-reconstructed etymon (computed by DiaSim) and its gold counterpart (provided in the lexicon by the user).
-The edit distance is the number of phones by which the two etyma differ (be it by mismatch, inaccurate deletion of phones, or inaccurate insertion of phones).
+In natural language processing, edit distance (also known as Levenshtein distance) is a metric for how much a given string of letters differs from some ideal string.
+DiaSim utilizes an edit distance algorithm to quantify how much each forward-reconstructed etymon (computed by DiaSim) differs from its corresponding gold etymon (provided by the user).
+The edit distance value is the number of phones by which the two etyma differ (be it by mismatch, inaccurate deletion of phones, or inaccurate insertion of phones).
 A lower edit distance value is better; an edit distance of zero means the two etyma match.

 In addition to edit distance according to phones, another edit distance metric called "**feature edit distance**" is calculated for each etymon.
 Feature edit distance sheds light on how many **features** off an etymon is.
 It is therefore a more fine-grained metric.